Yelp Advertising Review 2018

 Yelp PPC Ad Budget

-Each of the packages has click budget per month.
-How that budget gets divided is something I am unaware of.
-But within your business owners dashboard there is a section called “Yelp Ads” which allows you to see your CPC breakdown, amount of impressions and clicks.
-You can’t see how CPC is determined either.
-But for this client, a $2.46 CPC is pretty cheap.
+Each of the packages has a click budget per month.
+For our client, we choose the Intro Package and a budget of $275.
+Within business owners dashboard, there is a section called “Yelp Ads” which allows you to see your CPC breakdown, amount of impressions and clicks.
+You can’t see how CPC is determined either and it varies each month.
+My guess is that they divide your budget for ad spend by how many ad clicks you received.

 Four Questions To Ask Yourself